ookadeet/SocialMedia-MentalHealth/README.md

 ### Mental Health Outcomes
 #### Anxiety and Depression
 Responses showed a normal distribution for both anxiety and depression, with depression skewing more severe and anxiety less so.
-Please note, both were measured on a five-point Likert scale (as was ADHD) with a response of 1 meaning no symptoms experienced, and 5 meaning symptoms experienced often.
+Please note, both were measured on a five-point scale (as was ADHD) with a response of 1 meaning no symptoms experienced, and 5 meaning symptoms experienced often.
 As there were three questions about depression and two for anxiety, an average rather than a total scored was used for both to make comparison easier.

 <img align="center" src="img/Anx and Dep2.png" height=300>

 #### ADHD
-There were four questions relating to ADHD, and the graph shows the total across all.
 Answers are normally distributed, though skew towards the more severe responses (anything over 10 in this case).

 <img align="center" src="img/ADHD2.png" height=300>

 #### Self-esteem
-While still using the five-point scale, self-esteem was scored differently with a score of three meaning no impact to self-esteem, one meaning very negative impact, and 5 meaning very positive impact.
+Self-esteem was scored differently with a score of three meaning no impact to self-esteem, one meaning very negative impact, and 5 meaning very positive.
 Respondents tend to skew negative here.

 <img align="center" src="img/Self Esteem2.png" height=300>